SpinoniRaffaele/tech-notes/blockchain/Blockchain basics.md

+## Create a Blockchain
+Start with a Communal ledger: an append only data structure that is public and anyone can add new lines

+How do we ensure that the new transactions are valid? with digital signature: every transaction need to be signed How? -> every node has a public and private key and sign transaction using the private key (message + private key are used to sign, message contains also unique number so that we cannot craft duplicates transactions)
+Anyone (only one is needed) can sign a transaction, and anyone can verify the signature just using the public key of the signer.

+In order to avoid people going in debt, only positive wallet are allowed (they cannot go under 0)

+Who host the ledger?
+To avoid giving trust to someone we replicate the ledger in each node's PC.

+At this point how do you reach consensus between each copy?
+Imagine a node listening for new transaction, how do you know if the others nodes have the same data in the same order?

+The solution that bitcoin uses to solve this issue is to:
+- trust the ledger with the longest list of transactions
+- make the process of adding a transaction computationally hard so that trying to fraud the system became computationally harder and harder as the ledger grows -> PROOF OF WORK

+Proof Of Work
+The computational riddle need for bitcoin is to find a nonce that if appended to the ledger and hashed will give a certain property to the result (like the first 30values are zeroes)
+This method requires and proof that the node has undergone computational effort, and can be verified instantly without needing computational work again.

+The proof of work is not applied at every transaction but the concept of block is introduced to group a set of transactions.
+How do we ensure that previous block are not tampered?
+We keep a reference of the previous block in every block (creating a chain of blocks), so that if the previous block is tampered, its hash changes and also the hash of the current block changes.

+The node that generates the proof of work is rewarded with a special transaction (the only one that is not signed) which gives a some native coins to the miner node.

+Whenever a node listens to different nodes it will trust the longest copy of the chain because more work have been put in place in that version.

+If you try to attack this system by crafting a transaction and sending it only to a node, you need to find the proof of work before any other node on the chain to validate the block.
+(at this point this is really feasible), but whenever a new node is added, and other nodes are adding nodes, the attacker would need to beat all the other participants in computing the proof of work each time a new block is added.
+This gets less probable at each new block added.
+In order to perform such attack successfully the attacker would need to control at least 50% of the network, it is in fact called 50% attack.
+## General Concepts
 Bitcoin is the fist protocol designed to use a blockchain as a network.
+Bitcoin is the ledger itself and the currency inside it.
 It is limited in amount and controlled by an algorithm, that makes it a way of storing value.
 Ethereum comes after with the possibility to wite smart contracts over the blockchaing unlocking the possibility to build DApps.
 Smart contract: set of instructions executed in a decentralized way without the need for a centralized third party. (executed on smart contract platforms like Ethereum).